bondadakumarsai/ClassifyingRadioSignalsfromSpace/readme.txt

 Classifying Radio Signals from Space is divided into following tasks:

+The data set is available in images, the actual radio signal (time series data) is trainsformed to 2D spectrogram images & the data set is downloaded from the seti.org site.

 Task 1:
   Import essential modules and helper functions from NumPy, Matplotlib, and Keras.
 Task 2: Load and Preprocess SETI Data